 HEADGATE THEATRE, COLCHESTER

-The Downfall of the School, by Robert Gathercole, Mad Hatter Productions, July 24-27: It’s a new term at Plainham Comprehensive, the only school where the teacher drop-out rate is higher than the student one.
+The Downfall of the School, by Robert Gathercole, Mad Hatter Productions, to July 27: It’s a new term at Plainham Comprehensive, the only school where the teacher drop-out rate is higher than the student one.
 But nothing can prepare them for new headteacher Mr Kane in this musical comedy.